 It is this contrast that creates a mystery around him.
 A mystery that sets Shiva apart from a more popular deity Lord Rama – the ideal man – Maryaada Purshottam – the kind of man most of the women wish to be married to.
 But is it so?

-I for one, think that inspite of his many flaws, Shiva is the one who stands by his woman, protects and loves her as well as fight and take revenge for her.
+I for one, think that inspite of his many flaws, Shiva is the one who stands by his woman, protects and loves her as well as fight and takes revenge for her.
 And Rama for all his idealism fails to do his duty towards his wife – both the times when he asked her to prove her innocence to the world inspite of what he truly believed.
-And that’s what makes Shiva a better consort or a partner in life.
+And that’s what for me makes Shiva a better consort or a partner in life.

 But as Ramchandra Guha describes in his biography of Gandhi – another great man who was not so good as a husband or a father.
 So in order to be great or an ideal man, at least for society at large, does one needs to sacrifice the self and the family?
 Perhaps if we go by the examples in the history.